 Rules are run at the data source level-of-detail (a row-level calculation).
-The results are aggregated using SUM to create the query result.
-This means that the value of a rule metric is calculated for each row of raw data in Funnel, after which the values are summarized.
+The results are aggregated to create the query result.
+This means that the value of a rule metric is calculated for each row of raw data in Funnel, after which the values are aggregated.

-Formulas are calculated at the visualization level-of-detail (an aggregate calculation), after summarizing.
+Formulas are calculated at the visualisation level-of-detail (an aggregate calculation), after aggregation of the data rows.
 Formulas are used to calculate totals and can correctly calculate rates and ratios between other metrics.

 If you want to calculate a rate or divide two metrics with each other, you will have to use the formula metric.
 Let's examine why this is, using cost per click (CPC) as an example.
 CPC is calculated by dividing Cost with Clicks.